JPII Team Mission, Goals, and Core Values

 perfectly.
 Our goal is to get better each year and live out our mission and

 values to the best of our ability with each passing year.

-The mission of JPII running is to help high school runners reach their God-given potential physically, mentally, and spiritually through the sports of Cross-Country and Track and Field.
+JPII Running's mission is to help high school runners reach their God-given potential physically, mentally, and spiritually through Cross-Country and Track and Field sports.